Coolidge Expansion Project FAQ

 Community impact

-The 16 new generating units that would be added at the Coolidge Generating Station will look nearly identical to the 12 existing units that currently operate at the plant.
-The stacks for the existing 12 units are approximately 85 feet tall and we expect the stacks for the 16 new units will be a similar height.
+The 12 new generating units that would be added at the Coolidge Generating Station will look nearly identical to the 12 existing units that currently operate at the plant.
+The stacks for the existing 12 units are approximately 85 feet tall and we expect the stacks for the new units will be a similar height.

 This project would expand the existing plant by adding new turbines that comply with all state and federal regulations.
 The facility was built between 2009 and 2011 with no opposition to its construction.
 From the start of its operation, SRP contracted the facility's output from the plant owner under a power purchase agreement.
 In 2019, SRP made the decision to purchase the facility, and to our knowledge and understanding, the facility has operated safely and with no safety complaints during its 10 years of operation to date.

-SRP has proposed projects to mitigate the impacts of the expansion and support the Randolph community, including road paving to offset plant emissions, scholarships and job training, and landscaping to screen the expansion and beautify the area.
+As part of the expansion project, SRP will help mitigate the impacts of the expansion and support the Randolph community, including road paving, scholarships and job training, landscaping to screen the expansion and beautify the area, and additional measures.
+This is a long-term commitment to help preserve Randolph's history and ensure its approximately 150 residents thrive in their homes for decades to come.

 In cooperation with the community of Randolph, Pinal County and the City of Coolidge, SRP coordinated the formation of the Community Working Group (CWG), which meets on the second Friday of each month.